Shen-Lab/S-REU-2025/README.md

 # Inverse Folding
 This repository contains all code and instructions for setting up an enviroment to preform inverse folding using 3DI strucutres and natural language output.
 This was adapted from the Pannot LLM (https://github.com/Antoninnnn/Pannot/blob/master/README.md)

+The code will read a csv file that contains the name, 3di sequence and amino acid sequence of the protien.
+Then it will output a csv that will contain a number of predicted sequences, their lengths and expected lengths.
+Make sure you have an output path for the csv.

+##Dataset:

 ## Command to setup enviroment
 **For Grace (TAMU)**
 ```